 Jason Chen BFA '08 (Animation) claims to have plenty of free time; his resume says otherwise.
-Chen is co-owner of Paradigm Gallery + Studio, one-third of the film/animation team Juggling Wolf, and a commercial and fine art photographer, all while holding a full-time job in the Office of Technology and Information Services at UArts.
+Jason is co-owner of Paradigm Gallery + Studio, one-third of the film/animation team Juggling Wolf, and a commercial and fine art photographer, all while holding a full-time job in the Office of Technology and Information Services at UArts.

 He sees this non-stop, jack-of-all-artistic-trades lifestyle as essential to his mission of making art an accessible and vital part of people's everyday lives.